Qt-Widgets/TTKBarrage/README.md

 Usage
 ----
 video player and video barrage based on qt.
- * Qt develop version be tested on Qt4.8.7 for windows-mingw 32bit
  * Qt develop version be tested on Qt5.5.0 for windows-msvc 2013 32bit
+ * Qt develop version be tested on Qt5.5.0 for windows-msvc 2013 64bit
  * Qt develop version be tested on Qt5.5.0 for windows-mingw 32bit

 # For Developers